metadatacenter/cedar-docker-build/cedar-mongo/README.md

 # For end-users

-## Run it the first time
+## Run the image for the first time

-**Remark:**You need to set the evironment variables first!
+**Remark:** You need to set the evironment variables first!
 Please see the README in the parent folder for details.

 Execute the following command